Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl

 Our present experiments cannot discern whether ordered state take over all copper ions of nabokoite, or only part of the magnetic ions orders below $\TN$.
 This question can be answered in further NMR or neutron diffraction study.
-We do not observe clear evidences of the singlet-triplet gap in magnetic measurements on nabokoite.
-However, if the singlet-triplet gap in SKL layers of nabokoite relates to the position of the broad hump in magnetic susceptibility at $\sim 150$~K its value should be comparable with this temperature.
-It is then masked by the increase of magnetic susceptibility extraneous to the spin-gapped SKL.
-With such a large gap the spin liquid state in buckled SKL layers should be quite robust towards formation of magnetically ordered state.
-In this case, ordering of the inter-planar Cu2 ions coupled through the virtual excitations from the spin liquid state could result in formation of an antiferromagnet.
+Since magnetic ordering temperature is almost twofold smaller than the temperature of the specific heat peak $\Tpeak$ both of the above scenarios does not contradict to the formation of the spin-liquid state within the SKL layers of \nabok{}.
+However, keeping in mind very small residual magnetic entropy at $\TN$ we presume that only the inter-planar Cu2 ions coupled through the virtual excitations from the spin liquid state form the antiferromagnet.

-Visible suppression of the specific heat peak at N\'{e}el point at less than 1~T (Fig.~\ref{fig:fig5-c}) and determined magnetic phase diagram (Fig.~\ref{fig:fig4-M(H)}) suggests that ordered state is modified and probably totally suppressed at $H_{c2}$.
-This point, again, requires verification from the side of more sensitive experimental methods.

 Observation of the $f(H)$ asymptotic slope almost three-fold different from the Larmor gyromagnetic ratio is not compatible with the well-established theory of antiferromagnetic resonance in collinear antiferromagnets \cite{ref35,ref36}.
-On the other hand, non-collinear antiferromagnets are known to demonstrate non-Larmor slope for some of the resonance modes \cite{ref37}.
-Thus, magnetic resonance provides strong indications of non-collinear antiferromagnetic ordering in nabokoite.
+On the other hand, non-collinear antiferromagnets are known to demonstrate non-Larmor asymptotic slope for some of the resonance modes \cite{ref37}.